stephgomez98/Apple-Store-Analysis/README.md

 # Apple-Store-Analysis 📱
 An app developer needs data driven insights to decide what type of app to build.
 # Context
 In this project the app developers are identified as the stakeholders.
 App developers often rely on data-driven insights to determine what type of app to build, understanding user preferences, market trends, and the competitive landscape.
-For this project I will be helped the app developer gain these insights in order to be more strategic in their decision-making process, leading to the development of apps that are aligned with user preferences, market trends, and have a competitive advantage in the marketplace.
+For this project I will be helping the app developer gain these insights in order to be more strategic in their decision-making process, leading to the development of apps that are aligned with user preferences, market trends, and have a competitive advantage in the marketplace.
 # Dataset Source
 https://www.kaggle.com/datasets/gauthamp10/apple-appstore-apps.
 # Objective